 120. FRESHMAN ENGINEERING I (Credit, 2 Hours) (Lecture 2 hours).
 Course is designed to introduce engineering and technology as a profession, the engineering design process and its application to problem solving and engineering ethics.
+Prerequisite: High school trigonometry.

 130. FRESHMAN ENGINEERING II (Credit, 2 Hours).
 This course will provide students with the knowledge and skills to develop programs in structured and object-oriented computer language to solve basic engineering problems.
 Course materials cover the fundamentals of algorithm design, structured programming, and programming style in C++.
-Prerequisites: ENGR 120 and MATH 264.
+Prerequisites: ENGR 120 and MATH 135.

 230. TECHNICAL COMMUNICATIONS (Credit, 2 Hours) Principles of composition, rhetoric, and document design applied to the basic genres of research-based scientific and technical writing, including the report, proposal, manual, resume, and professional correspondence.
-This course also covers the preparation and delivery of professional oral presentations using visual aids and computer technology.
-Prerequisite(s): Freshman Composition, ENGL 110.
+Prerequisite: ENGL 110.

 320. PROBABILITY AND STATISTICS (Credit, 2 Hours).
 This course focuses on introduction to probability theory, discrete and continuous probability distributions, descriptive and inferential statistics, autocorrelation and cross correlation, regression, fuctions of random variables, analysis of variance, stochastic processes, and statistical modeling of engineering problems and their implications on quality.
 Prerequisite: MATH 265.
 340. ENGINEERING MATHEMATICS (Credit, 3 hours).
 This course focuses on the application of advanced mathematics techniques in the solution of practical engineering problems, which will include: Topics in linear algebra like matrix and vector operations, Eigenvalue problems, Fourier series, Fourier Transforms, and Laplace Transforms.
 Prerequisite: MATH 395.

 400. ENGINEERING SEMINAR (Credit, 1 Hour) (Discussion, 1 Hour).
 This course covers lecture and/or discussion groups to bring students into direct contact with various aspects of engineering practices and philosophy.
 There will also be some discussions on ethics, professional registration, consulting activities and employment.
-Prerequisite: CIEN 482 or ELEN 493 or MEEN 450
+Prerequisite: Must be a senior in engineering, or have the approval of the instructor.
+Prerequisite: Senior Standing.

 491. SPECIAL PROJECTS (Credit, 1 hour).
 This course covers interdisciplinary topics from civil, electrical, mechanical engineering, and electrical technology.
 Each student is to work on an individual project or participate in a team project in collaboration with a faculty advisor.
-Prerequisite: Consent of Instructor
+Prerequisite: Senior standing.

 492. SPECIAL PROJECTS (Credit, 2 hours).
 This course covers interdisciplinary topics from civil, electrical, mechanical engineering, and electrical technology.
 Each student is to work on an individual project or participate in a team project in collaboration with a faculty advisor.
-Prerequisite: Consent of Instructor
+Prerequisite: Senior standing